 - Wait for few seconds and then reinsert the battery.

-- Next press and hold down the Volume down and then connect the phone to a PC through USB cable.
+- Next press and hold down the Volume Down and then connect the phone to a PC through a USB cable.
 But continue holding the Volume down button.

 - Wait for a while and the phone will start booting in download mode.
 Once you are in the download mode, release the Volume down button.